hasssanezzz/quarkus-crud/README.md

 Additionally, the application is integrated with PostgreSQL using Docker containers.
 The Docker setup includes two images: one for PostgreSQL and one for the Quarkus application.

+The database table schema is provided in a file named import.sql, located [here](./src/main/resources/import.sql).
+This file is executed by the PostgreSQL container during initialization to create the necessary tables.

 Comprehensive tests are implemented for each API route to ensure functionality and reliability.

 ## Documentation